lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ### 5.1.
 Headers Section [PayloadHeadersSection]
 **Optional**.
 Specifies the metadata in form of HTTP headers to be received or send with the payload.
+Content of this section is subject to additional formatting.

 This section is **recognized** by the **"Headers"** reserved **keyword** written in an atx-style Markdown header.
 No further keywords or modifiers are expected.

 See to [Endpoint's Headers Section][HeadersSection] for this section's syntax definition.

+Example:

+	# MyPayload (application/json)
+	## Headers
+		X-My-Payload-Size: 42

 ### 5.2.
-Body Section [PayloadBodySection]
+Parameters Section [PayloadParametersSection]
-**Required**.
-Specifies content of the payload received or send in the form of HTTP body.
+**Optional** for **application/json** media type.
+Description of [Payload][Payloads]'s parameters.
+Content of this section is subject to additional formatting.

-This section is **recognized** by the **"Body"** reserved **keyword** written in an atx-style Markdown header.
+This section is **recognized** by the **"Parameters"** reserved **keyword** written in an atx-style Markdown header.

-This section represents an API Blueprint Document [Asset][DocumentAssets].

-Prior to an [asset][DocumentAssets] content this section can contain **further Markdown-formatted content**.
-If a content is provided it is considered to represent assets's description.
+This section can contain **further Markdown-formatted content**.
+If a content is provided it is considered to represent general payload parameters description.
+The rest of this section is formatted as follows:

-Additionally For **application/json** media types the section can also contain asset's field description as follows:

 	+ <parameter name> [= <default value>] [(<type>)] ...
 Markdown-formatted content